luisv7/project1/README.md

 # Lyrics Finder

-- Description: A simple browser app where you can search for the lyrics of a song.
+- Description: A simple browser app where you can search for an artist and it will display popular song results along with the lyrics.

 # User Stories
-As a user, I would like to search the name of a singer/artist and song title in return, I would see the lyrics.
+As a user, I would like to search the name of an artist and in return, I would see popular song results along with the lyrics.

 # Technologies Used
 - HTML5
 - CSS3
 - Javascript
-- Bootstrap
+- Bulma CSS framework

 # Screenshots
 ![wireframe](wireframe.png)